elejeune11/FM-Track/README.md

 Once running this command, you may delete the downloaded folder if you wish, however we strongly recommend keeping the examples folder in an easily accessible location.
 The source code folder (located in FM-Track-master/fmtrack) has now been copied into the proper Anaconda environment location.
 In other words, changing the source code will only affect the execution of scripts implementing FM-Track if you change the code now located in the Anaconda environment folder.

+## Usage

+The easiest way to understand the core functionality of FM-Track is to look at the [simple_example.py](examples/simple_example.py) script.
+To summarize the [technical overview](technicaloverview.pdf), the most basic version of FM-Track accepts a set of bead locations in an initial state and a set in a final state, then it determines which beads from each set can be confidently matched.
+To do this, FM-Track uses a number of objects to make it more easily usable.

+* `FMBeads()`: stores a single data set of beads.
+* `FMMesh()`: stores the data for a single cell.
+* `FMTracker()`: accepts two sets of bead data, one initial and one final, and matches the beads.
+Optionally, it can additionally accept two cells.
+* `FMPlot()`: stores the parameters for particular types of plots you might want to create (2D and 3D)
+* `InputInfo()`: enables the user to run the tracking algorithm on multiple datasets in sequence.
+This class uses the native filesystem, which is specified in the [test.py](examples/test.py) script.

-## Testing and Usage
+## Testing

 The easiest way to get started with FM-Track is by running and modifying the [test.py](examples/test.py) script.
-This script runs FM-Track on a set of sample data so you can see how it works on test data before trying it on your own.
+Theis script runs FM-Track on a set of sample data so you can see how it works on test data before trying it on your own.
 To properly use this file, copy the [data](examples/data) folder to your Desktop (or somewhere easily accessible), then change the `root_directory` variable at the top of test.py to store the path of this data folder.
 Next, run test.py using an IDE or in terminal by calling the following commands:

 ```
 conda activate fmtrack